Fresheyeball/lambdaconf-2016-elm-workshop/Tasks.md

 # Tasks

-In this workshop we will be implementing some features using existing code as some scaffolding.
+In this workshop, we will be implementing some features using existing code as scaffolding.

 1. Make a button that adds a furby to the shopping cart
 1. Increment and Decrement the quantity of furbies in the line item